PBearson/ESP32-With-ESP-PROG-Demo/README.md

 ![Pinout](images/nsf_edu_diagram.jpg)

 To wire the ESP32 to the ESP-PROG, use the table below as a guide.
-Note that five of the pins on the headers will go unused.
+Note that four of the pins on the headers will go unused.

 | **ESP-PROG pin** | **ESP32 pin** |
 | - | - |